Confessions of a Teenage Drama Queen: Filming

 Pre-production began on May 5, 2003, beginning with choreography rehearsals and make-up tests.
 Produced on a budget of $15 million, filming began on June 4.
 Behind the camera was Welsh director Sara Sugarman, who was known for directing the musical comedy film Very Annie Mary.
 While taking place in New Jersey, the film was filmed in the Canadian cities of Toronto, Hamilton, and Oakville.
 Scenes at Dellwood High School were filmed at King City Secondary School in King City and Birchmount Park Collegiate Institute in Scarborough.
 Mall scenes were filmed at Erin Mills Town Centre in Mississauga.
 Scenes depicting the family's move from New York to New Jersey were filmed in Hamilton.
-It was also filmed on-location for the scenes in New York City.
+Scenes set in New York City were filmed in Downtown Toronto, including Union Station being used as a stand-in for Grand Central Station.
 Scenes involving the train station were filmed at the Watchung Avenue Train Station in Montclair, New Jersey, on New Jersey Transit's Montclair-Boonton Line.